vasinov/voila-cli/README.md

   - MY_VAR=foo
 ```

 The former format picks up your host environmental variable and passes it to the container.
+You can set such variables on your host system with `export MY_VAR1=bar`.

 The latter format sets the variable explicitly.
 Variables defined in the `run` stage always overwrite variables set in the `build` stage.

 ### `stages.run.hostDir` (required)